AL91Cole/AL91Cole/README.md

 Academic concentration in AI-driven cybersecurity, combined with a minor in AI Ethics & Philosophy, informs a design approach that prioritizes security effectiveness, accountability, and human impact.

+I build security systems that think before they trust.

 Interested in contributing to:

 Security Operations (SOC) • Identity Security (IAM) • Threat Detection • Security Engineering